 - Grant, M. The Roman Emperors.
 Barnes and Noble, 1985.

 - Herodian.
 History of the Roman Empire.

-- Scarre, Chris.
-Chronicle of thee Roman Emperors.
+- Scarre, C. Chronicle of thee Roman Emperors.
 Thames and Hudson, 1995.

 Are you qualified to peer review ancient history information?
 Apply now and help provide quality ancient history information on the web!

 W. W. Norton & Company (17 March 2007)Price: $20.30 £19.54

 William B. Eerdmans Publishing Company (19 August 2003)Price: $26.48 £21.75

 Thomas Dunne Books (03 July 2012)Price: $30.08 £25.31